Skip to main content

 Coverage and cost comparison of Effexor vs. Lexapro

 Effexor is a prescription-only medication that is typically covered by both commercial and Medicare insurance plans.
-The out-of-pocket price for a 30-day supply of Effexor XR 75 mg can be as much as $146.
-With an Effexor coupon from SingleCare, you can purchase the generic for around $15.
+The out-of-pocket price for a 30-day supply of the branded version Effexor XR 75 mg can be as much as $698.
+Effexor XR is also available in a lower cost generic.
+With a venlafaxine ER coupon from SingleCare, you can purchase 30 of the generic extended release 75 mg version for around $15.

 Lexapro is also a prescription medication that is typically covered by both commercial and Medicare drug plans.
-The out-of-pocket price for a 30-day supply of Lexapro 10 mg can cost nearly $200.
-SingleCare offers a coupon for generic Lexapro, which can lower the price to approximately $15 at participating pharmacies.
+The out-of-pocket price for a 30 day supply of Lexapro 10 mg can cost up to $466.
+SingleCare offers a coupon for the generic escitalopram 10 mg which can lower the price to approximately $15 at participating pharmacies.

 Effexor Lexapro